3."

 and then lost around $ 34 millions.

-There was also troubles with the tapes for the SGM, they don't work proberly
+There were troubles with the tapes for the SGM, they don't work proberly

 and they was sensitive for many things.